-According to 2015 research, consuming a high amount of whole grain is linked to the lower risk of premature death since it lowers the causes of early death like type 2 diabetes (Mellitus), major chronic diseases, and cardiovascular disease.
-The study was based on two substantial cohort surveys, including 43,744 males from the Health Professional Follow-Up Study (1986-2010) and 74,341 females from the Nurses’ Health Study (1984-2010).
+According to 2015 research, consuming a high amount of whole grain is linked to a lower risk of premature death.
+This is because whole grain lowers the risk of diseases like type 2 diabetes (Mellitus), major chronic diseases, and cardiovascular disease.
+This in turn reduces the number of people who pass away due to these illnesses.

 Whole grains like oats, brown rice, and whole wheat are rich sources of dietary fiber, which helps in reducing the risk of heart disease, obesity, diabetes, stroke, and improves blood cholesterol levels.
 Dietary fiber also makes you feel full and satisfied, which prevents you from over-eating and results in fewer calorie intake.